PARSIQ (PRQ) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 PARSIQ Historical Price

-According to the latest data gathered on PARSIQ live price page, the current price of PARSIQ is 0.003850USD.
+According to the latest data gathered on PARSIQ live price page, the current price of PARSIQ is 0.003830USD.
 The circulating supply of PARSIQ(PRQ) is

 In the past 24 hours, PARSIQ has shown a price movement of